dsilvestro/PyRate/tutorials/pyrate_tutorial_3.md

 Note that **this command requires the path to the log files (i.e. not the files themselves)**.
 If multiple compatible files are found in the directory, they will be plotted individually.
 All individual plots are however combined in a single R script and PDF file.
 To limit the plotting function to one or few selected log files, the command `-tag` can be used.
 For instance using the command `-tag Canis_pbdb` will result in RTT plots being computed only for log files containing "*Canis_pbdb*" in the file name.

 Additional commands are avaiable to adjust settings of the `plotRJ` function.
 The command `-grid_plot` defined the size of the temporal bins utilized to calculate marginal rates and times of rate shift.
+The default is `-grid_plot 0`, which sets the bin size to obtain 100 bins across the dataset's time window.
-The default is `-grid_plot 1`, but this can be changed to any arbitrarily small value.
+This can be changed to any arbitrarily small positive value to change the resolution of the plot.
+For example `-grid_plot 0.1` sets the bin size to 0.1 Myr.

 The command `-root_plot` can be used to truncate the plot to a given maximum age.
 For instance using `-root_plot 10` will only show marginal rates in the most recent 10 time units.
+Similarly, `-min_age_plot` can be used to truncate the rates-through-time plot at a given minimum age.
+For instance

+`python PyRate.py -plotRJ .../path_to_log_files/ -b 200 -root_plot 23 -min_age_plot 5.3`

+generates a plot spanning only the Miocene.

-Finally, the command `-logT 1` can be added to plot log10-transformed rates-through-time.
+The command `-logT 1` can be added to plot log10-transformed rates-through-time.

 ![Example RTT](https://github.com/dsilvestro/PyRate/blob/master/example_files/plots/RTT_plot_RJMCMC.png)